-Historically, Action Plans have included MTSOs to express the quantifiable objectives that the RTPCs would use to track progress.
+Historically, Action Plans have included MTSOs, which were to express the quantifiable objectives that the RTPCs would use to track progress in implementing the Action Plan.
 Although the MTSOs were by nature multimodal, they neither captured nor addressed new transportation imperatives that have recently come to the forefront.
 These imperatives include safety, equity, climate change, innovation, and technology.
-This Action Plan Update carries forward the previously adopted MTSO and rebrands them as Regional Transportation Objectives (RTOs).
-The transition to RTOs casts a wider net to capture the new transportation imperatives of the twenty-first century.
+This Action Plan Update carries forward the previously adopted MTSO, and rebrands them as Regional Transportation Objectives (RTOs).
+The transition to RTOs casts a wider net to captures the new transportation imperatives of the twenty-first21st century.
+In this Action Plan, the MTSOs have been rebranded as "regional transportation objectives" and now include topics based on modes and new objectives such as safety, equity, climate change, and innovation and technology.

-The CCTA's Implementation Guide defines the areas of consideration that should be addressed in Action Plans, but also gives the RTPCs significant flexibility in choosing RTOs for their Action Plan.
+The CCTA's Growth Management Program Implementation Guide defines the topics areas of consideration that must should be covered addressed in Action Plans, but also gives each the RTPCs significant flexibility in choosing RTOs for its their Action Plan.
 As long as the objective is quantifiable and includes a time frame for achievement of the objective, it can be proposed for inclusion in the Action Plan.
 Selection of the RTOs was based in part on whether the objective could be easily measured through observation and/or forecast through use of the Countywide Travel Demand Model.

-There are a total of 26 RTOs identified in this Action Plan.
+There are a total of 267 RTOs identified in this Action Plan, listed below.
 These RTOs are summarized in tables and described in detailed in Chapters 5 through 11.
-Refer to Appendix A to see objectives that were considered but not recommended for RTOs.
+Refer to Appendix A to see topics objectives that were considered but not recommended for RTOs.